CharlesCardot/ElectronicStructureAutomation/README.md

+**If you would like to use this pipeline for your own applications, please see the release/1.0.0 branch**

+### Introduction

 This repo is for the automation of nearly ab-initio Quanty calculations using the DFT + MLFT pipeline established by Haverkort et. al (https://doi.org/10.1103/PhysRevB.85.165113).
 For information about how to use this pipeline, please visit the Quanty website (https://www.quanty.org/documentation/start),